High School: I Remember When

 But I went to the Prom my Senior year and I pulled out all the stops.
 I lost weight, got my hair done and bought a new dress.

-Here I am with my date, Kevin “Tard” Jenkins.
+Here I am with my date, Kevin “Tard” Lipschitz.

-Then of course, the next big event in my Senior year was graduation.
-My, my, my….that happened so very long ago.
-Longer than I care to remember.
+And of course, the next big event in my Senior year was graduation.
+My, my, my, all of these things that happened so very long ago; longer than I care to admit..

 .